tmartinx/openstack-guides/Juno/Ultimate OpenStack Juno Guide - ML2 Flat & VLAN Networks - IPv6-Only.md

 ## 14.3.
 About IPv4

 When using OpenStack Juno, there is only one place that IPv4 is still required: For the Metadata Network.
-So, the tenants will still have IPv4 connectivity, just to put Metadata to work.
+So, the tenants still needs IPv4 connectivity, just to put Metadata to work.
 This will be required until `cloud-init`, and OpenStack itself, doesn't provides "Metadata over IPv6" support.

+*NOTE: Now with Juno, there is a new Metadata option, called "Config Drive", it seems to be possible to use it in place of current IPv4 subnet (169.254.169.254).
+I'll try it soon!*

 Everything else, is IPv6-Only, as expected.

-Nevertheless, if you don't want to play with IPv6, you can safely replace all IPv6 address of this guide, by your IPv4, that things will work as before.
+Nevertheless, if you don't want to play with IPv6, you can safely replace all IPv6 address of this guide, with your IPv4, everything will work as expected.

 ## 14.4.
 About NAT